-Appropriations

-Budgetary expenditures (that is, disbursements and encumbrances) may not exceed appropriations at the fund, function or object level of control and appropriations may not exceed estimated resources.
+Appropriations Budgetary expenditures (that is, disbursements and encumbrances) may not exceed appropriations at the fund level of control and appropriations may not exceed estimated resources.
 The Board of Trustees must annually approve appropriation measures and subsequent amendments.
-Appropriations are additionally reviewed by the City of Miamisburg and Miami Township governing authorities.
-Appropriations lapse at year end.
+Unencumbered appropriations lapse at year end.

-Estimated Resources

-Estimated resources include estimates of cash to be received (budgeted receipts) plus cash as of January 1.
+Estimated Resources Estimated resources include estimates of cash to be received (budgeted receipts) plus cash as of January 1.
 Estimated resources may be amended during the year if projected increases or decreases in receipts are identified by the District Fiscal Officer.
 The amounts reported as original budgeted amounts on the budgetary statements reflect the amounts estimated to be received when the original appropriations were adopted.
-The amounts reported as the final budgeted amounts on the budgetary statements reflect the amounts estimated to be received when the budgetary statements reflect the amounts estimated to be received at the time the final appropriations were passed by the Board.
+The amounts reported as the final budgeted amounts on the budgetary statements reflect the amounts estimated to be received at the time the final appropriations were passed by the Board.

-Encumbrances

-The Ohio Revised Code requires the District to reserve (encumber) appropriations when individual commitments are made.
+Encumbrances The Ohio Revised Code requires the District to reserve (encumber) appropriations when individual commitments are made.
 Encumbrances outstanding at year end are carried over, and need not be re-appropriated.